 Even more importantly, Sino Shipping platform enables supply chain, operations, or procurement and finance leads to see a line-by-line breakdown of charges on both quotes and invoices, so they can feel confident they know exactly what they’re paying for.

 7 Steps to Drive Cost Efficiency in Freight Forwarding and Supply Chain Management

-1/ Look at cash conversion cycles and understand the gap between purchasing inventory and converting it to profit.
+- Look at cash conversion cycles and understand the gap between purchasing inventory and converting it to profit.

-2/ Identify strategic areas that could benefit from greater investment by freeing up capital.
+- Identify strategic areas that could benefit from greater investment by freeing up capital.

-3/Discuss procurement options with supply chain partners, starting with the factory: Check for price breaks with increased inventory, adjustments to shipping schedules, payment schedule flexibility, and other factors.
+- Discuss procurement options with supply chain partners, starting with the factory: Check for price breaks with increased inventory, adjustments to shipping schedules, payment schedule flexibility, and other factors.

-4/ Research options for where inventory is held — a free-trade zone overseas might be more costeffective than a local warehouse.
+- Research options for where inventory is held — a free-trade zone overseas might be more costeffective than a local warehouse.

-5/ Consider how goods are categorized — sometimes products can overlap categories that impose dramatically different costs.
+- Consider how goods are categorized — sometimes products can overlap categories that impose dramatically different costs.
 For instance, tariffs on backpacks are higher than on hydration packs.

-6/ Check geographic locations of suppliers.
+- Check geographic locations of suppliers.
 Knowing if they’re near a port or in a rural setting can make a difference.

-7/ Identify specific goals — if the priority is improving margins and lowering costs, ocean will be the best bet, though it will take longer.
+- Identify specific goals — if the priority is improving margins and lowering costs, ocean will be the best bet, though it will take longer.

 The company has also benefited from timely financial data to assess the financial health of its supply chain.
 Says Patrick Lindemann, American Metalcraft’s chief financial officer, “Having invoice data available on the Sino Shipping platform allows us to accurately calculate the product cost across shipments.

 Using Changing Dynamics for Business Advantage

 Since markets never remain static, businesses need to be equipped to fend off potential disruptors that change the laws of order in the market or disrupt the customer service model.
 CFOs, and those responsible for driving growth should ask themselves,

 As demand grows for a company’s products, it needs to make sure its supply chain can still keep pace.

-- 1) Are your factories prioritizing your business?
+- Are your factories prioritizing your business?

-- 2) Are shipping carriers offering the best transportation options?
+- Are shipping carriers offering the best transportation options?

-- 3) Do you have the right financing in place to optimize your working capital?
+- Do you have the right financing in place to optimize your working capital?